GeoscienceAustralia/ga-aem/python/README.md

 # GA-AEM Python forward modelling interface

 ## Description
-The Python (>=v3.5) interface consists of a C/C++ shared libarary (.so on Linux or .dll on Windows) called gatdaem1d which contains time-domain forward modelling and derivative functions which are called by the Python interpreter.
+The Python (>=v3.5) interface consists of a C/C++ shared library (.so on Linux or .dll on Windows) called gatdaem1d which contains time-domain forward modelling and derivative functions which are called by the Python interpreter.

 ## Compiling and installing the C/C++ shared libraries
 First the shared library needs to be built with CMake.
 See one of the CMake build scripts in the root directory of the ga-aem source code repository.
 If you are only interested in the Python interface, you need only build the ***`python_bindings`*** target.